jennahamlin/tinselR/manuscript/paper.md

 the metadata file, or both, the user can include annotations on the image, automatically adjust tip labels, or add a heatmap to the phylogenetic tree.
 These modified tree images are downloadable in various formats for presentations or publications.
-These images help public health officials and stakeholders communicate regarding isolates in response to outbreaks.
+Ultimately, these images help public health officials and stakeholders communicate regarding isolates in response to outbreaks.
 Below, we detail how to install the application and describe the example data that is pre-loaded so that a new user can familiarize themselves with the application.

 # Installation